Les Tours de Laroque Saint-Emilion Grand Cru 2019 - Second vin

 Wine rated (2021 guide) 91/100

 Les Tours de Laroque comes from the same terroir as Laroque.
-It is made from young vines and lots that are not intended for grand vin.
-Already very inviting from an olfactory point of view, with its chocolate and spicy nuances, the wine stands out for its freshness and tension.
+It is made from young vines and lots not intended for the grand vin.
+Already very inviting on the nose, with its chocolatey and spicy notes, the wine stands out for its freshness and vibrancy.
 It owes this incisive, energetic character to the clay-limestone terroir.
-2023 - 2034
+2023–2034

 The Wine Cellar Insider - Jeff Leve